 For Maria Saffiotti Dale, the chamber music world is in her DNA: her mother organized a concert series that ran for forty years in Bethesda, MD, and was deeply involved in the Marlboro Music Festival; her aunt in Milan, Italy, represented a roster of international musicians; and her grandfather served on the boards of musical organizations in Milan, including the Società del Quartetto and the committee that oversaw the rebuilding of the Teatro alla Scala after WWII.
 She recently retired from the Chazen Museum of Art where she was Curator of Paintings, Sculpture, and Decorative Arts.

-Claire Ann Resop is a partner in the Downtown Madison, Wis., office of Steinhilber Swanson LLP, where she concentrates her practice in bankruptcy, real estate, and commercial and claim litigation.
+Claire Ann Richman is a partner in the Downtown Madison, Wis., office of Richman & Richman, where she concentrates her practice in bankruptcy and claim litigation.
 In 2005, she was recognized as one of the “Top 25 Female SuperLawyers,” and has been named a “SuperLawyer” in Law & Politics and Milwaukee Magazine.
-She enjoys theater, symphony orchestras, museums, entertaining, and travel.
+She enjoys theater, symphony orchestras, museums, entertaining, and travel. (www.RandR.law)

 Sarah Siskind is an attorney who specializes in class action and other complex litigation.
 She has represented clients in trial, mediation, and arbitrations in front of a variety of federal, state and local forums, and served as lead counsel in numerous large-scale class action lawsuits.
 She’s a champion for children in the arts and joined the BDDS board in 2014.